Deadlyelder/Tools-for-Cryptanalysis/README.md

 * [Direct download](http://keccak.noekeon.org/KeccakTools-3.3.zip)
 * [Official website](http://keccak.noekeon.org/KeccakTools-doc/)

-KeccakTools is a set of C++ classes aimed as an assitant in analyzing the sponge function family `Keccak`.
+KeccakTools is a set of C++ classes aimed as an assistant in analyzing the sponge function family `Keccak`.
 These classes and methods were used to obtain the results reported in the paper `Differential propagation analysis of Keccak` presented at FSE 2012 (available here [IACR ePrint 2012/163](http://eprint.iacr.org/2012/163)).

 <a name="milp"></a>
 ## S-Box Mixed-Integer Linear Programming tool